 These sections are the most open ended of PLAYBILLder’s templates.
 If you want to include a director’s note, special thanks, or any other kind of extra content, these are the sections to use.

 Pro tip: You can also use End Notes as your back page.
-Leave the Back Page section blank, and your End Notes will become your program’s back page.
+Leave the Back Page section blank, and your End Notes—or whatever published section you have placed last—will become your program’s back page.

 Step 9: Count Your Pages